Schluggi/airfilter/README.md

 - Control the air filter via MQTT
 - Control the air filter manual (as originally intended)
 - Home Assistant discovery
+  - Support for preset modes
+  - Support for percentage control

 ## What you need
 - ESP32 NodeMCU